Chapter 2:

 “Thank God…” If there were a God or Gods, he was thankful that one pulled him out of that awful memory, and spiteful that one could’ve made him experience it.

-That was no memory…it was the same place as my visions before I transmigrated.
-I can't believe this world is connected.
-Kaede quickly dropped the piece of torn cloth onto the ground, not wanting to be pulled back in to relive the mental torment.
+Lawrence quickly dropped the piece of torn cloth onto the ground, not wanting to be pulled back in to relive the mental torment.

-It was like that thing was talking to me directly in the present…Soothing his forehead, Kaede tried to calm himself down, but it didn't seem to help the slight sense of paranoia that whatever had killed him could still be around.
+It was like that thing was talking to me directly in the present…Soothing his forehead, Lawrence tried to calm himself down, but it didn’t seem to help the slight sense of paranoia that whatever had killed him could still be around.

-There wasn't an inkling of what to expect from this world now if there were inhuman things like that.
-Lawrence couldn't help but shiver as he tread through the house carefully.
 Looking around, he discovered what appeared to be a titanium kukri lodged into the wall near the stairs to the second floor.
 Curious, he cautiously approached it, observing how the sunlight shone against the metal.

 It was beautifully curated, with a unique maze-like design along the blade's edge.
 The handle was made of metal with black, textured grips and featured a sleek, modern design.
-The person who carved it was a master in their craft; even Lawrence could tell that much.
+The person who carved it was a master in their craft.
+Even Lawrence could tell that much.

-He instinctively reached out to grab it, but quickly pulled it back when he realized what would happen.
-A part of him in the back of his mind wanted the intriguing weapon, especially since they weren't common anymore in the old world.
-He was mentally conflicted about the issue.
-Although his body urged him toward it, his mind kept his greedy hands at bay.
+A part of me in the back of my mind wants it so bad, especially since kukris aren’t common anymore in the Old World.
+He roughed up his hair with one hand, mentally conflicted about the dilemma.
+His body urged him toward it, but his mind kept his greedy hands at bay.

-It's only one awful memory, right…?
-He sighed, mentally preparing himself.
 Gripping the handle tightly and ripping the kukri out, several wood splinters flew out and landed on the floor nearby.

 ~